ixanza/Equanimity/MODLIST.md

 - Legacy of the Dragonborn - Cleaner Display Glass
 - Fossil Mining - with Legacy support
 - More DBM Shipping Crates
+- Replacer for banners - Legacy of the Dragonborn SSE
 - LOTD Museum Shipment Crates Patch (Unofficial)

 ## Weathers